 An unconventional but impressive museum at the heart of Glasgow’s cultural renaissance.
 The Burrell Collection is an art museum in Glasgow, Scotland, named after its founder, Sir William Burrell.
-It is located in the Pollok Country Park on the south side of the city, and is home to a vast collection of art and artifacts from around the world, including paintings, sculptures, ceramics, textiles, and more.
+It is located in the Pollok Country Park on the south side of the city and is home to a vast collection of art and artefacts from around the world, including paintings, sculptures, ceramics, textiles, and more.

-The collection covers a wide range of artistic periods and styles, and includes works by artists such as Monet, Renoir, Degas, Cézanne, and Picasso, as well as ancient Greek and Roman objects, Chinese ceramics, and Islamic art.
-The museum also has a number of outdoor sculptures on display in its gardens.
+The collection covers a wide range of artistic periods and styles and includes works by artists such as Monet, Renoir, Degas, Cézanne, and Picasso, as well as ancient Greek and Roman objects, Chinese ceramics, and Islamic art.
+The museum also has several outdoor sculptures on display in its gardens.

 Glasgow is also famous for its greenery.
 Read our guide to Glasgow's parks and see why it's a city worth visiting.